benabed/clik/doc/designchoices.rst

 Pitfalls
 --------

-Did I said that the function computes the log likelihood ?
+The function computes the log likelihood ?

-You correctly read that the Cls must be given in that order TT, EE, BB, TE, TB, EB.
+The Cls must be given in that order TT, EE, BB, TE, TB, EB.
 And, yes, the library expects C0 and C1 for each power spectra.
-Put them to zero if you want, but provide something.

-Definitly, the library expect power spectra and not l(l+1)Cl/2pi or other combination.
+The library expect power spectra and not l(l+1)Cl/2pi or other combination.

 The library really wants power spectra in microK^2.